stefanvangastel/keymaker/README.md

 # Keygenerator webservice

-RESTfull webservice that generates reproducable Ed25519 keypairs to use in (amongst others) BighChainDB.
+RESTfull webservice that generates reproducible Ed25519 keypairs to use in (amongst others) BighChainDB.

 ## Install